 - Checked for undocumented or out-of-range codes.

-The data are not weighted, but contain two weight variables within the Part 1 Core data file, which users may wish to apply during analysis.
+The data are not weighted, but contain two weight variables within the Core Data, which users may wish to apply during analysis.
 Respondent-level weights representing the inverse probability of selection are contained in the variable WEIGHT_SEL.
 A second set of weights incorporating a non-response adjustment based on age and urbanicity is contained in the variable WEIGHT_ADJ.
 Both sets of weights are scaled to sum to the final sample size (3,377).
-For additional information on weights, please refer to the NORC at the University of Chicago Web site.
+For additional information on weights, please refer to the NORC at the University of Chicago web site.

 The public-use data files in this collection are available for access by the general public.
 Access does not require affiliation with an ICPSR member institution.